 4. Calculate portfolio returns

 Now that we have everything in place, we are ready to calculate portfolio returns.
 We first need to add security allocations.
-We do that by plugging a placeholder value of 5% across all securities in the empty row between daily returns series and the security tickers.
+Do that by plugging a placeholder value of 5% across all securities in the empty row between daily returns series and the security tickers.
 We put the placeholder values in place for now but these will be replaced when we run our optimization cycle using Excel solver.

-We sum up the allocation so that we have one cell pointing to the total amount allocated for the portfolio.
+Sum up the allocation so that we have one cell pointing to the total amount allocated for the portfolio.
 We can use this as a constraint to control full investment as well as leverage in later models.

-With the allocation in place we calculate portfolio returns by using the Excel SUMPRODUCT function.
+With the allocation in place, we calculate portfolio returns by using the Excel SUMPRODUCT function.
 The SUMPRODUCT function multiplies two vectors.
 The portfolio allocation vector (the 5% placeholder values) with the daily security return series to calculate the portfolio return for a given day.
 Once we have the value for a single day we just need to copy and paste the formula across all days to generate the series for the full data set.